 You may have patients who could benefit from home care services.
 This type of support may be particularly helpful following discharge from the hospital.
 Services like personal care, light housekeeping, companionship and medication reminders can go a long way toward keeping an individual safely and comfortably in their home.

-To make a referral, please contact a Clear Path care manager by calling 800-559-0643 or completing the contact form.
+To make a referral, please contact us by completing the contact form.
 Any information you can provide regarding your patient’s capabilities, limitations and needs would be most helpful.
 We will be happy to meet with the client and family to discuss a care plan and determine if Clear Path Home Care is the best option for your patient.

 What does home care cost?